uc-berkeley-w215/fall2022/schedule/week-05.md

 ### Assignments due

-[Perform a sample-size determination](/assignments/sample-size.md) and submit it as "*Assignment 5*" in ISVC.
+[Perform a sample-size determination](/assignments/sample-size.md) and submit it as "*Assignment 5*" in the Digital Campus.

 ### Synchronous discussion agenda